yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 1.4.2 When you are done with the above steps, click on the project name at the top left corner and you will be shown a page that summarizes your app info.

-**Objective-C versus Swift:** The screenshot is of a project created in Objective-C.
+**Objective-C versus Swift:** Screenshot of project created in Objective-C.

 ##### Milestone 2: Navigate around the IDE.